 Sometimes I wanted to be back there and knew that someday I would.
 I feel happier about dying now, but I never really minded the thought of death anyway, as I felt like I would be going to a good place.”

-All STEs are unique, however, experiencers can also share similar after-effects:
+All Spiritually Transformative Experiences are unique, however, experiencers can also share similar after-effects:

-- STEs are intense, overwhelming, extra-sensory experiences which are difficult to verbalise.
+- STEs are intense, overwhelming, extra-sensory experiences that are difficult to verbalise.